encounterplus/encounterplus/docs/battle-map.md

 *PRO TIP: Use can choose multiple party movement modes from app settings, which applies when selecting and moving a group of players*

+### Snap to Grid

+1. Tap ![snap][icon-snap] to toggle between snap to grid modes.
+2. Use a finger on circle token to move creature anywhere on the map.

 ## Grid and Background Image

 You can use any image as a background for your map.
 If your map image already contains a grid, you need to do an alignment.